 Complex (starchy) carbohydrates

 Complex or starchy carbohydrates are molecules of many sugars joined together.
 These are the carbohydrates that potatoes supply.
 Starchy carbohydrates are the body’s favourite fuel.
 Starchy carbohydrates are an important source of energy; as the molecules are made up of many sugars it takes longer for them to be broken down in the stomach and sugars are released more slowly into the blood stream avoiding unwanted peaks in blood sugar levels.
-See the Glycaemic Impact page.
+See the our post on energy and glycaemic impact.

 Read what MaryRose Spence, Nutrition Consultant says about potatoes as a carbohydrate.